ros-event-camera/metavision_driver/README.md

   specifying serial number and look at the log files.
 - ``event_message_time_threshold``: (in seconds) minimum time span of events to be aggregated in one ROS event message before message is sent.
 Defaults to 1ms.
+  In its default setting however the SDK provides packets only every 4ms.
+To increase SDK callback frequency, tune ``mipi_frame_period`` if available for your sensor.
 - ``event_message_size_threshold``: (in bytes) minimum size of events (in bytes) to be aggregated in one ROS event message before message is sent.
 Defaults to 1MB.
 - ``statistics_print_interval``: time in seconds between statistics printouts.